rwieruch/blog_robinwieruch_content/why-graphql-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "Who is using GraphQL?" "graphql-who-is-using" %}}

-Facebook is the driving company behind the GraphQL specification and reference implementation in JavaScript, but other well-known companies are also it for their applications.
+Facebook is the driving company behind the GraphQL specification and reference implementation in JavaScript, but other well-known companies are also using it for their applications.
 They are invested in the GraphQL ecosystem due to the huge demand for modern applications.
 Beyond Facebook, GraphQL has also been used by these well-known companies:

 * GitHub {{% a_blank "[1]" "https://githubengineering.com/the-github-graphql-api/" %}} {{% a_blank "[2]" "https://youtu.be/lj41qhtkggU" %}}
 * Shopify {{% a_blank "[1]" "https://shopifyengineering.myshopify.com/blogs/engineering/solving-the-n-1-problem-for-graphql-through-batching" %}} {{% a_blank "[2]" "https://youtu.be/2It9NofBWYg" %}}